 One of the definite highlights of this area is Yoho National Park.
 Hugging the BC-Alberta border about 400 km (250 miles) north of the US border, Yoho is so full of things to see and do, you could visit ten times and have a totally different experience each time.
 Parks Canada calls it “a place of awe and wonder”, and I think their description is pretty on point.
 We barely scratched the surface with our tour of the park highlights, but I managed to snap a few photos when I wasn’t busy staring at things, jaw dropped:

 Takakkaw Falls is as stunning as it looks – especially in the morning, when we visited, as the sun that’s just starting to peek over the mountains illuminates perfectly the mist coming off the water.
-It’s also the third-highest falls in Canada, and easily accessible via a beautiful, tree-lined drive off of Highway 1 (featuring some pretty crazy switchbacks and views!).
+It’s also the third-highest falls in Canada, and easily accessible via a beautiful, tree-lined drive off of Highway 1 (featuring some pretty crazy switchbacks and views).
 There are also some day and overnight hikes that start from the parking lot – I know one of them takes you up over the peaks to Emerald Lake, which would be a wonderful way to spend a day.

 Looking at photos of Emerald Lake is awesome enough in itself, but actually seeing it in person, on a clear day?
-Unbelievable.
-Check out that reflection!
+Unbelievable. (seriously, that reflection!)
 Standing near Emerald Lake Lodge and looking across at the rugged peaks and thick forest, it almost seems totally untouched, like you’re the first person to stumble upon it.
 Thanks to the lodge, you can actually stay here – but make sure you book far in advance.
 There’s an easy walking loop around the lake, and you can rent canoes as well (see the splash of red in the photo below?).

 The Natural Bridge